BruceWen120/neurips-reproducibility-challenge-2019/README.md

 	python main.py

-After the training finished, you can specify the check point directory in `main.py`,
+To use trained models, you can specify the check point directory in `main.py`,

 	args.if_load_from_checkpoint = True
 	args.checkpoint_name = "xxx"

-Or you can load trained models and run `python main.py` .
+and then run `python main.py` .

 To use modified version of the original model, specify corresponding parameters after `python main.py`.